BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 width: 400px
 name: fig-sfg-simple-filter
 ---
-Signal flow graph of the diffential equation filter.
+Signal flow graph of the differential equation filter.
 ```

 The $z^{-1}$ symbol means a *delay* of one sample, i.e., $z^{-1} x[n] = x[n-1]$.